lokeshrangani/responsecache-demo/README.md

 ### Explanation

+-   `/fresh-data` use the `responsecache:seconds` middleware, demonstrating how responses are refreshed after defined seconds.
 -   `/demo`, `/greet/{name}`, and `/products` use the `responsecache` middleware, demonstrating how responses are cached.
 -   `/dynamic-data` bypasses caching using the `doNotCacheResponse` middleware.